krcourville/mongo-query-samples/README.md

 # Mongo Query Samples

-Mongo query experiments using the console the console.
+Mongo query experiments with advanced scripting using the Mongo shell.

 These queries assume you're setting the database via command line parameters.
 See `mongo --help` for details.